-The Bonds and the Outstanding Bonds are rated "A1" by Moody's Investors Service Inc. and "AA" by S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC.
-An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
-The ratings reflect only the respective views of such organizations, and the District makes no representation as to the appropriateness of the ratings.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or both companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds (See "BOND INSURANCE - Claims Paying Ability and Financial Strength of Municipal Bond Insurers" and " - Bond Insurance Risk Factors" for a description of the current state of the financial guaranty insurance industry and information regarding downgrading and negative changes to the rating outlook of multiple financial guaranty insurers).
+The Bonds and the Outstanding Bonds that carry a rating are rated "A1" by Moody's Investors Service Inc. and "AA" by S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC without regard to credit enhancement.
+An explanation of the significance of such rating may be obtained from the company furnishing the rating.
+The rating reflects only the respective view of such organization and the District makes no representation as to the appropriateness of the rating.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if in the judgment of such company, circumstances so warrant.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds (See "Bond Insurance - Claims Paying Ability and Financial Strength of Municipal Bond Insurers" and "- Bond Insurance Risk Factors" for a description of the current state of the financial guaranty insurance industry and information regarding downgrading and negative changes to the rating outlook of multiple financial guaranty insurers).